EBIvariation/eva-sub-cli/docs/common_metadata_errors.md

 **Resolution**

 If publications related to the project are available, enter them using the required DB format, for example, PubMed:23128226.
-Multiple publications should be separated as specified in the metadata template.
+Multiple publications should be separated by commas.
+For example: PubMed:23128226, PubMed:223445.

 If there are no relevant publications, the field can be left blank and can be added later by contacting the EVA helpdesk team.